vigneshkrv/hackernews/README.md

 yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Features

+- Constantly fetches data for every 1 Minute
+- Table with dropdown filter for types of posts
+- Click on the Columns to sort them Ascendingly or Descendingly
+- Paginated Table along with page size select in the top left
+- Search bar on the top right for searching results shown
+- On Selecting author gets you to profile page - used next/router
+- URLs should open up in the new Tab

 ## Learn More